warint/iriR/README.md

 institutes of the European Commission’s Joint Research Centre (JRC).

-The IRI Scoreboard aims at providing robust data and analyses on the contribution of private-sector R\&D to sustainable competitiveness and “prosperity”.
+The IRI Scoreboard aims at providing robust data and analyses on the contribution of private-sector R&D to sustainable competitiveness and “prosperity”.
 With iriR, we want to make the IRI Scoreboard’s data readily available.
 We have also compiled the yearly scoreboards through time to create a cross-section time-series dataset.
 Researchers and